Pralenik

 Pralenik (Праленик, Pralenik) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Pralenik (Provalleniq) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
 The settlement was abandoned.

-The village is inhabited by a Turkish speaking population consisting of Turks (Torbeši).
+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Provalenik part of the Sanjak of Dibra—is depicted as a village of 82 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 According to the 1942 Italian protectorate of Albania census, Pralenik was inhabited by 126 Muslim Albanians.

 As of the 2021 census, Pralenik had 144 residents with the following ethnic composition: